Queensland leads global education charge at Expo 2025 Osaka

 - IET is Queensland's largest services sector, valued at $6.85 billion in 2024 and employing 30,000 Queenslanders within the state's 300 registered IET providers.

-Queensland, AU, Aug 1, 2025 - (JCN Newswire) - Queensland's most significant International Education and Training (IET) and Research and Innovation (R&I) trade mission has taken to the global stage, with 38 of the state's leading institutions and companies visiting World Expo 2025 Osaka, Kansai, Japan in July.
+Queensland, AU, Aug 4, 2025 - (ACN Newswire) - Queensland's most significant International Education and Training (IET) and Research and Innovation (R&I) trade mission has taken to the global stage, with 38 of the state's leading institutions and companies visiting World Expo 2025 Osaka, Kansai, Japan in July.

 Led by Minister for Finance, Trade, Employment and Training, Ros Bates, the delegation was advancing Queensland's global footprint through high-level meetings in Taiwan and Japan, culminating in a showcase at Expo 2025.